 Many Rush Pasture areas are within enclosed land and are grazed by cattle or sheep.
 Originally derived from woodland through clearance and then heavy grazing, rush pasture is dependant on grazing.

-Vegetation is often a mosaic of grassland with patches of rushes.The rushes can form separate tussocks or thick swards.
+The vegetation is often a mosaic of grassland with patches of rushes.The rushes can form separate tussocks or thick swards.
 Various rush species are found together with sedges and occasionally sphagnum and other mosses.
-There may be scattered areas of rush pasture in and among other habitats.
+There may be scattered areas of Rush Pasture in and among other habitats.

 However this may make this habitat even more important locally for conserving especially due to key associated species such as Brown Hare, Curlew, Snipe, Lapwing and Skylark.